-Even if your spouse wasn't a co-borrower of the loan, you can stay in the home after your death or move to a long-term care facility if you were married when you applied for the reverse mortgage.
-If you need a major loan, you might also want to look for a giant reverse mortgage, although they're harder to come by.
+Even if your spouse wasn't a co-borrower of the loan you can stay in the home after your death or move to a long-term care facility if you were married when you applied for the reverse mortgage.
+If you need a major loan you might also want to look for a giant reverse mortgage although they're harder to come by.
 A giant reverse mortgage is a loan from a private lender for more money than allowed by the “maximum claim amount” set by the FHA for its HECM program.
 Here are some general rules that can help you evaluate if a reverse mortgage makes sense in your situation: The income from a reverse mortgage loan is usually tax-free and there's no need to repay any penny of the loan if the borrower stays in the home pays property taxes and property insurance and covers maintenance costs.
 Because of the many disadvantages of inverted mortgages be sure to explore all your lending alternatives to ensure that your finances don't end up in jeopardy.